duarte-viana/iVarPart/README.md

 "Partitioning environment and space in species-by-site matrices: a comparison of methods for community ecology and macroecology"

-Duarte S. Viana, Petr Keil, Alienor Jeliazkov
+Authors: Duarte S. Viana, Petr Keil, Alienor Jeliazkov

 The files contained in this repository provide the R code for simulating and analysing the data corresponding to the mentioned paper.
 Below we provide a brief description of each file.